 "I am deeply curious about the impact of technologies on people and about what it means to be human in a technologically enhanced world.
 I am passionate about exploring the potential of digital technologies and artificial intelligence to improve (health)care.
 Given the exponential technological progress, I find it urgent to address ethical design and application of technologies through ethnographic methods."

-Among other publications, has written book chapters in The Routledge Handbook of Medical Anthropology and Viral Loads: Coronavirus, Inequality and an Anthropology of the Future, and academic articles in journals such as Sociology Compass; Current Anthropology; Medical Anthropology Quarterly; Gender, Place and Culture; Medical Anthropology; Medicine, Anthropology, Theory; and Anthropology and Medicine.
+On the list of Tanja's publications are book chapters in The Routledge Handbook of Medical Anthropology and Viral Loads: Coronavirus, Inequality and an Anthropology of the Future, and academic articles in journals such as Nature: Humanities and Social Sciences Communications; Social Science and Medicine; Sociology Compass; Current Anthropology; Medical Anthropology Quarterly; Gender, Place and Culture; Medical Anthropology; Medicine, Anthropology, Theory; and Anthropology and Medicine.

-As a translator into Slovenian, Tanja has published over 20 books, including poetry by Mary Oliver, popular science books on digital technologies by Nicolas Carr and Chris Anderson, ethnographic diaries, biographies and novels.
+As a translator into Slovenian, she has published over 20 books, including poetry by Mary Oliver, popular science books on digital technologies by Nicolas Carr and Chris Anderson, ethnographic diaries, biographies and novels.

-As a lecturer, she teaches at all levels (BA, MA, PhD, public talks) on interdisciplinary teamwork, qualitative methods, digital technologies, social robots, empirical ethics in healthcare, and transnational family care.
+As a lecturer, Tanja teaches at all levels (BA, MA, PhD, public talks) on interdisciplinary teamwork, qualitative methods, digital technologies, social robots, empirical ethics in healthcare, and transnational family care.

 Comments